no Attendance Guidelines

 - Students are checked out at Student Services.
 ID must be shown when checking out a student.

-- Students who drive themselves MUST provide parental permission in the forms of a note with a contact phone number to the Attendance Secretary.
+- Students who drive themselves MUST provide parental permission in the form of a note with a contact phone number to the Attendance Secretary no later than 11:00AM.

 - A check out pass will be issued by the Attendance Secretary with the time and date of early release.